-Heather A. Viets is a Corporate associate in the Banking & Finance practice group in the Firm’s New York office.
+Heather A. Viets is a Corporate associate, elected partner effective January 1, 2017, in the Banking & Finance practice group in the Firm’s New York office.
 Ms. Viets’ experience includes advising financial institutions and issuers in connection with banking and securities transactions, including acquisition financings, first and second lien credit facilities, bridge loan facilities, mezzanine financings, high yield debt offerings, initial public offerings, restructurings, and reorganizations.

-Ms. Viets is named a 2015 Rising Star in Banking by New York Super Lawyers.
+Ms. Viets is named a 2015 and 2016 Rising Star in Banking by New York Super Lawyers.

 - the arranger and administrative agent in an $8 billion committed bridge facility to finance the $12.2 billion cash and stock acquisition by Great Plains Energy Incorporated, a provider of electricity in the Midwest United States, of Westar Energy Inc., at the time the largest electric utility in Kansas